Contact us

 Requirements & Contributions

-The requirements for the IIP programme differ from those for the MRVP.
-The contribution made to the Maltese Government is established by law at €650,000, with a further €25,000 for each spouse and minor child, and €55,000 for each additional dependent added to the application.
-The applicant must also invest in government bonds or shares with a minimum value of €150,000 to be kept for at least five years, as well as in a qualifying property.
-The property must be purchased at a minimum value of €350,000, or alternatively rented at a minimum value of €16,000 per annum.
-The qualifying property must be maintained for at least five years from approval of the application.
-In contrast with the MRVP, where no minimum presence is required, applicants of the IIP must prove presence in Malta upon application.
-Furthermore, both programmes require evidence of a coverage of a health insurance policy in Malta and Europe.
+The requirements to apply for citizenship by investment in Malta, differ from those for the MRVP.
+The contribution made to the Maltese Government is established by law at €750,000, with a further €50,000 for each additional dependent added to the application.
+The applicant must also purchase or rent a residential property in Malta which is to be kept for at least five years.
+The property must be purchased at a minimum value of €700,000, or alternatively rented at a minimum value of €16,000 per annum.
+Furthermore, the applicant must also make a one time charitable donation of €10,000.

 Apply for Malta Residence or Citizenship Programmes